Red1-Rahman/Sanatan-Scriptures/README.md

 ## 🎨 Design Philosophy

-This application is developed with a **scholarly and academic focus**:
+This application is developed to help people access and study ancient Sanskrit texts:

-- ✅ Educational content presentation (manuscripts as historical/literary texts)
+- ✅ Respectful presentation of Hindu religious texts
 - ✅ Sanskrit preservation and transliteration accuracy
 - ✅ JSON-based content for easy community contribution
 - ✅ Clean, minimal UI focusing on readability
 - ❌ No religious imagery or worship elements
-- ❌ Pure academic and research-oriented approach

 ## 🎯 Features